ComplianceAsCode/content/docs/templates/template_reference.md

         form would be checked for, and the unquoted assignment would be inserted to the file by the remediation if not present.

+#### socket_disabled
+- Ensures that a Systemd socket is masked.

+- parameters:

+    - **socketname** - name of the socket without the ".socket" extension

+- languages: Ansible, Bash, OVAL

 #### sshd_lineinfile
 -   Checks SSH server configuration items in `/etc/ssh/sshd_config` or `/etc/ssh/sshd_config.d/00-complianceascode-hardening.conf` in case